Bern Johnson

 Africa Law Associate

-Bernard Ngalim brings many years of legal experience championing human rights in Cameroon and across Africa.
-His passion is protecting the rights of citizens affected by extractive industries, infrastructure development, and agribusiness.
-He started his public interest work with the Foundation for Environment and Development in Bamenda - Cameroon.
-He also worked with Forets et Developpement Rural (FODER) to challenge extractive industry abuses in Cameroon and as a pro bono human rights lawyer representing aggrieved workers.
-He served as a human rights consultant with Africans Rising (Kenya) and the Arch Diocese of Bertoua (Cameroon).
-He earned a Master of Laws (LLM) specializing in Human Rights at Northeastern University School of Law, a Master of Laws in International Law at Zhongnan University of Economics and Law (China), and a law degree (BA) at the University of Yaounde 2 (Cameroon).
-He is fluent in English and French.
+Bernard brings expertise in defending land rights and challenging extractive industries.
+Bernard joined ELAW in 2019, bringing many years of legal experience championing human rights in Cameroon.
+He started his public interest work with the Foundation for Environment and Development in Cameroon.
+Bernard also worked with Forets et Developpement Rural to challenge extractive industry abuses in Cameroon and as a pro bono human rights lawyer.
+He served as a human rights consultant with Africans Rising in Kenya and the Arch Diocese of Bertoua in Cameroon.
+He earned a master’s degree in human rights law at Northeastern University School of Law, a master’s in international law at Zhongnan University of Economics and Law, and a bachelor’s in law at the University of Yaounde 2.

 Alejandra Serrano Pavón